 So What’s All This Got To Do With Exercise and Ageing?

 Exercise also has a protective effect against the consequences of oxidative stress by increasing the levels of natural antioxidant levels in the blood.
-Particularly, resistance type exercises have previously been linked with reducing the effects of oxidative stress 3.
+Particularly, resistance type exercises such as weightlifting have previously been linked with reducing the effects of oxidative stress 3.

 Oxidative stress specifically in women is linked to a reduction in the hormone oestrogen.
 This can lead to age-related heart problems.
 Women are also more susceptible to the loss of skeletal muscle (known as sarcopenia) and muscle strength (known as dynapenia), both consequences of oxidative stress.
 It also has major effects on the ageing of skin, too 4.